NW Military Highway Project Information Page

-If they discharge onto the Elm Spring roadway, what length of NW Military Highway will that rainwater be from?
+If runoff flows onto the Elm Spring roadway, what length of NW Military Highway will that rainwater be from?
 Which direction will the drainage culverts be pitched?

-If they discharge onto Elm Spring Lane, what plans are being made to mitigate the impact of the additional storm water
+If runoff flows onto Elm Spring Lane, what plans are being made to mitigate the impact of the additional storm water?

-Given the widening of the road by approximately 14 ft – 10 in on both the east and west side of the current road (creating a total cross-section width of 79 ft – 8 in feet of impervious cover, which includes the new curb and sidewalks); how is it that the amount of storm water collected will remain the same?
+Given the widening of the road by approximately 14 feet, 10 inches on both the east and west side of the current road (creating a total cross-section width of 79 ft, 8 inches feet of impervious cover, which includes the new curb and sidewalks); how is it that the amount of storm water collected will remain the same?